Hallelujah78/calculator-typescript-react/Notes.md

   - the A71 is 64 bit and so it makes sense that it can handle 10 places of decimals
 - I am wondering what would happen if you have a 32 bit system that runs a calculator in the browser and you use `toPrecision` to more than 7 or attempt to use 15?
   - I would assume unexpected results would be displayed to the user
-- should explore this by first building a very basic app that allows inputting two numbers and an operand and see what happens with various strategies
+- should explore this by first building a very basic app that allows inputting two operands and an operator and see what happens with various strategies
 - Microsoft's calculator on Windows 10 64-bit limits total digits to 32
   - digits after the decimal are limited to 32 (assuming there are no digits before the decimal point)